zacharyrb99/foodly-frontend/README.md

 # Foodly frontend
-A responsive front end that utilizes my API driven backend to allow you to search for and incorporate new food and drink recipes in your diet.
-It allows you to add save your favorite food or drink recipe for easy access in the future.
+A responsive front end that utilizes my API driven [**backend**](https://github.com/zacharyrb99/foodly-backend) to allow you to search for and incorporate new food and drink recipes in your diet.
+It allows you to save your favorite food or drink recipes for easy access in the future.

 ## Table of Contents
 - Requirements